Generic Name: Nafcillin sodium

 Penicillins are excreted in human milk.
 Caution should be exercised when penicillins are administered to a nursing woman.

-The liver/biliary tract is the principal route of Nafcillin elimination.
+(Conventional Vial Use Only) The liver/biliary tract is the principal route of Nafcillin elimination.
 Because of immature hepatic and renal function in pediatric patients, Nafcillin excretion may be impaired, with abnormally high serum levels resulting.
 Serum levels should be monitored and the dosage adjusted appropriately.
 There are no approved pediatric patient dosage regimens for intravenous Nafcillin.
 Safety and effectiveness in pediatric patients have not been established.

 Clinical studies of Nafcillin for Injection did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.